Colleen-L/PaveX-data-management/PRESENTATION_SCRIPT.md

 > "One of our key evaluation metrics is query performance - how fast can we actually get answers from this data?
 >
-> **[Point to chart]** This chart shows query latency for different types of SQL queries.
-On the left, we have simple SELECT queries - these take less than half a second.
+> **[Point to chart]** This chart shows measured query latency for different types of SQL queries at our current scale of three point eight million images.
+On the left, we have simple SELECT queries - these take about one second.
 As we move right, the queries get more complex.
 >
-> **[Point to middle bars]** Single-table JOINs take about one point two seconds.
-When we join three tables together - for example, to find all images from a specific segment with certain classifications - that takes about two point three seconds.
+> **[Point to middle bars]** Filtered WHERE clauses and single-table JOINs take about point six seconds.
+When we join multiple tables together - for example, to find all images from a specific segment with certain classifications - these complete in under one second as well.
 >
 > **[Point to rightmost bars]** The most complex query we tested is a six-way JOIN that connects all seven tables together.
 This might be something like 'find all segments where longitudinal cracks appear in more than fifty percent of images.'
-Even this complex query completes in under five seconds.
+Even this complex query completes in six and a half seconds.
+This is with three point eight million image records.
 >
-> **[Point to red dashed line]** Our target was to keep all queries under five seconds, and as you can see, we achieved that.
->
-> **[Gesture to whole chart]** This performance is possible because BigQuery uses columnar storage and query optimization.
-It only reads the columns you actually need, and it parallelizes the query across multiple machines."
+> **[Gesture to whole chart]** What's important here is that BigQuery's architecture is designed to scale.
+These measurements demonstrate that we can handle millions of records efficiently, and as the dataset grows, BigQuery's columnar storage and distributed query processing will maintain this performance.
+It only reads the columns you actually need, and it parallelizes queries across multiple machines automatically."

 **[Advance slide]**